-Minneapolis PHA's Section 18 Applicate 3 messages ion .
-Tessa Wetjen <tessawetjen@gmail.com> To: christopher.m.golden@hud.gov Cc: "Cam A. Gordon" <cam.gordon@minneapolismn.gov></cam.gordon@minneapolismn.gov></tessawetjen@gmail.com> Fri, Jun 28, 2019 at 11:05 A Dear Mr. Golden, , the content of the contents of the the contents of the conte community feedback gatherings and it appears to me, w is Public Housing Authority (MPHA).
-I have attended a few th my limited history, that there is a great deal of confusion ne application, there was minimal engagement with MPHA community engagement prior to the application's submis is undergoing, along with the local confusion and limited sion, I suggest the current application be halted.
-It would be complete further due diligence before possibly resubmitting.
-I am certainly open to discussion or questions about this email.
+Minneapolis PHA's Section 18 Applicaiton Tessa Wetjen <tessawetjen@gmail.com> To: christopher.m.golden@hud.gov Cc: "Cam A. Gordon" <cam.gordon@minneapolismn.gov>, Andre</cam.gordon@minneapolismn.gov></tessawetjen@gmail.com> Fri, Jun 28, 2019 at 11:05 Al Dear Mr. Golden, I am a new commissioner on the Board of the Minneapolis Publi community feedback gatherings and it appears to me, with my li- regarding MPHA's Section 18 application.
+According to the appli- temants during the application creation. mited history that there is a great deal of confusion With the sudden executive director transition that MPHA is unde community engagement prior to the application's submission, I s appropriate to send the application back to the MPHA to comple tradest the current application he halted.
+It would have I am certainly open to discussion or questions about this email.
 Thank you for your time.
-Tessa Tessa Wetjen MPHA Commissioner Tessawetjen@gmail.com CC: MPLS City Council Member Andrea Jonkins MPLS City Council Member Cam Gordon (Chair of Sent from my iPad Housing Committee) And Annound Annound Marken and Annound Ann Fri, Jun 28, 2019 at 3:16 Pt To: Tessa Wetjen <tessawetjen@gmail.com> Tessa,</tessawetjen@gmail.com> served and server there are declared and is and planning another meeting to get the SS Tenant Council This is great!
-[Quoted text hidden] Mon, Jul 8, 2019 at 2:00 PM To: Tessa Wetjen <tessawetjen@gmail.com></tessawetjen@gmail.com> To: Tessa Wetjen <tessawetjen@gmail.com> Hi Tessa,</tessawetjen@gmail.com>
+Tessa Tessa Wetjen MPHA Commissioner Tessawetjen@gmail.com 8 CC: MPLS City Council Member Andrea Jonkins MPLS City Council Member Cam Gordon (Chair of Housing Committee) Sent from my iPad To: Tessa Weljen <tessaweljen@gmail.com></tessaweljen@gmail.com> Fri, Jun 28, 2019 at 3:16 Pt Tessa, .)
+Thank you so much!
+Now I'll start Organizing the residents and p back on track. lanning another meeting to get the SS Tenant Council This is great!
+[Quoted text hidden] (Quoted text hidden) Mon, Jul 8, 2019 at 2:00 PM Mon, Jul 8, 2019 at 2:00 PM